abangfarhan/abangfarhan.github.io/_posts/2025-09-13-training-deep-learning-model-for-captcha.md

     return captcha_pred
 ```

-I admit that the deploying process is a bit janky, however it works well enough for my purpose, so I didn't purse the matter further.
+I admit that the deploying process is a bit janky.
+However, it works well enough for my purpose, so I didn't purse the matter further.

 Anyway, I'm happy to report that the model has been deployed now and used everyday at my office with no problem.